Marines familiarize themselves with the desert environment

 |0

-This work, Marines familiarize themselves with the desert environment [Image 6 of 6], by LCpl Elias Pimentel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marines familiarize themselves with the desert environment [Image 6 of 6], by 2LT Hudson Sadler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT